-Saw Tooth Loop Trail is a 9.5 mile lightly trafficked loop trail located near Pioneertown, CA that features beautiful wild flowers and is rated as difficult.
+Saw Tooth Loop Trail is a 9.5 mile lightly trafficked loop trail located near Pioneertown, California that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking and is accessible from October until May.
 Dogs are also able to use this trail.

 This trail is run by the Wildlands Conservancy.
 The trail starts right in Pioneertown, California.
 It is a high Desert experience similar to Joshua Tree National Park which is nearby.